jcg2147/Inspectr-Gadget/README.md

 ## Overview

 Inspectr Gadget is an Electron desktop application with a GUI that aggregates and executes multiple open source offensive security tools a la carte.
-I designed it to help streamline initial enumeration steps in red team assessments and penetration tests, by aggregating tools and results on a single UI.
+It was developed to help streamline initial enumeration steps in red team assessments and penetration tests, by aggregating tools and results on a single UI.
 It was also designed with cyber security beginners in mind, with its ease of use it provides a low barrier of entry for users to get their hands on some popular offensive security tools to test on targets (WITH EXPLICIT PERMISSION TO TEST).
+Currently it is only executable on Kali Linux (or any Debian-based Linux distributions) and a Windows version is in the works.

 ![alt text](https://github.com/jcg2147/Inspectr-Gadget/blob/main/inspectr_gadget.gif?raw=true)